Jiang Ziya (film)

 The film was initially scheduled for release in China on 25 January 2020, but following the COVID-19 pandemic all Chinese New Year releases were cancelled.
 The new release date was on 1 October 2020.
-The film's official English title in China is Legend of Deification, and it is released as Jiang Ziya: Legend of Deification in the United Kingdom, Australia, New Zealand, and Singapore.
+The film's official English title in China is Legend of Deification (an alternative translation of Investiture of the Gods), and it is released as Jiang Ziya: Legend of Deification in the United Kingdom, Australia, New Zealand, and Singapore.
+The film grossed over $243 million worldwide, becoming the eighth-highest-grossing film of 2020, and received positive reviews from critics.

 Plot

-After a Fox spirit causes the downfall of the Shang dynasty, A war is waged across the three realms.
-Eventually, the Fox spirit is captured.
-Jiang Ziya, a mortal who has gained renown via the war, is given the job of executing it.
+After a fox spirit causes the downfall of the Shang dynasty, a war is waged across the three realms.
+Eventually, the fox spirit is captured.
+Jiang Ziya, a mortal who has become renowned via the war, is given the job of executing it.
 During the execution, the fox spirit shows Jiang Ziya that there is a young girl inside of her, and that going through with the execution would kill the girl as well.
 Jiang Ziya hesitates to continue the process but seemingly kills the fox spirit after it tries to escape.
 Unwilling to accept that the girl was supposedly an illusion created by the fox spirit, Jiang Ziya is stripped of his powers and banished to the North Sea until he can correct his mind.

 Jiang spends ten years on earth despondent with his friend Shen Gongbao and his pet, Si Bu Xiang.
 Jiang encounters Xiao Jiu, an amnesiac young fox spirit who resembles the girl he saw during the fox spirit's execution.
 After a scuffle over a map, Jiang Ziya decides to accompany her to Youdu Mountain, where she believes her father is waiting for her, trailed by Shen Gongbao.
-During the journey, Jiang Ziya fights numerous dark demons- both evil fox spirits and the souls of the lost.
-At Youdu mountain, Xiao Jiu encounters the King of Zhou, who explains that she is tied to the original fox spirit and must be killed in order to fully defeat the former.
+During the journey, Jiang Ziya fights numerous dark demons – both evil fox spirits and the souls of the lost.
+At Youdu mountain, Xiao Jiu encounters King Zhou, who explains that she is tied to the original fox spirit and must be killed in order to fully defeat the former.
 Upon hearing this, Jiang Ziya attempts to kill her but inadvertently summons the fox spirit.
 She explains that the girl was Su Daji and was abandoned by her father to be given as a concubine.